Gmugra/net.cactusthorn.config/README.md

 So, loaded by URIs properties merged with manually added properties, independent of loading strategy.

 ### Caching
-...
+By default, `ConfigFactory` caches loaded properties using source-URI (after resolving system properties and/or environment variable in it) as a cache key.
+To not cache properties related to the URI(s), use the `addSourceNoCache` methods instead of `addSource`

 ## FYI : Eclipse

 It does not have annotation-processing enabled by default.
-To do this, you must install *m2e-apt* from the eclipse marketplace: https://immutables.github.io/apt.html
+To get it, you must install *m2e-apt* from the eclipse marketplace: https://immutables.github.io/apt.html

 ## LICENSE
 net.cactusthorn.config is released under the BSD 3-Clause license.
 See LICENSE file included for the details.